xxks-kkk/linuxjedi.co.uk/content/pages/landing.md

 other IBM data warehouse solutions (i.e., If you can "interact" with multiple data source through one IBM product, federation is there).

-I like to spend time on both system and machine learning: system programming makes me a better programmer; machine learning and specifically NLP fulfill my research interests.
+I like to spend time on both system programming and machine learning: system programming makes me a better programmer; machine learning and specifically its application to Robotics and NLP fulfill my research interests.
 You can find more about me in my [LinkedIn page](http://cn.linkedin.com/in/zhu45) or my [resume (industry)]({attach}/assets/zeyuan-hu-cv.pdf) [(academia)]({attach}/assets/zeyuan-hu-cv-long.pdf).
 When I'm exhausted, I like to
 [write stuff](http://zhu45.org/blog2/) and [sing some songs]({filename}songs.md).